 - 1. There shall be at least two Stated General Meetings of the Warden and Fellows in every year, on such days as the Warden and Fellows may appoint. - 2.
 The vote of the Warden shall be counted as two votes when any vote is taken at a College Meeting, including a vote on the election of Fellows.
 Subject to the foregoing provision and to the provisions of Section 7 of the Universities of Oxford and Cambridge Act, 1923, and except in cases in which a specified proportion of votes or persons is made requisite by the Statutes or By-Laws, a question arising at any College Meeting shall be determined by a majority of the votes of those present and voting.
 Whenever the votes are equal, the Warden, Sub-Warden, or other Fellow presiding at the meeting shall have an additional or casting vote. - 3.
 The Warden and Fellows may from time to time make and vary By-Laws for regulating the proceedings at College Meetings, and for determining what business shall be transacted thereat, and for fixing (if they think fit) the notice to be given before holding any meeting or before bringing forward any question. - 4.
-The College Officers shall be the Sub-Warden, two Deans, a Bursar or Bursars, the Librarian, the Academic Secretary, the Dean of Visiting Fellows and the Steward of the Common Room: provided always that if there is only one Bursar, reference in these Statutes to the Estates Bursar shall refer to that Bursar.
+The College officers shall be the Sub-Warden, two Deans, a Bursar or Bursars, the Librarian, the Academic Secretary, the Dean of Visiting Fellows, the College Steward and the Steward of the Common Room: provided always that if there is only one Bursar, reference in these Statutes to the Estates Bursar shall refer to that Bursar.

-(i) The Sub-Warden shall act in the place of the Warden during his or her absence, and in the absence of the Warden and Sub-Warden the Senior Fellow in the order of precedence may so act; and the power of the Sub-Warden or other Fellow of the College so acting shall extend to all the acts which the Warden is by these Statutes authorized or directed to do, provided that his or her vote at a College Meeting shall not be counted as two votes.
+The Sub-Warden shall act in the place of the Warden during his absence, and in the absence of the Warden and Sub-Warden the Senior Fellow in residence may so act; and the power of the Sub-Warden or other Fellow of the College so acting shall extend to all the acts which the Warden is by these Statutes authorized or directed to do, provided that his vote at a College Meeting shall not be counted as two votes.
 The Sub-Wardenship shall be tenable for two years.

-(ii) The office or offices of Dean shall be tenable for a year, but they may be reappointed.
+The office of Dean shall be tenable for a year, but he may be reappointed.

-(iii) The Bursars shall have the care of the property and expenditure of the College.
+The Bursars shall have the care of the property and expenditure of the College.

-(iv) The offices of Bursar and Librarian shall be tenable for seven years and the holder may be reappointed.
+The offices of Bursar and Librarian shall be tenable for seven years and the holder may be reappointed.

-(v) The office of Academic Secretary shall be tenable for a year but he or she may be reappointed.
+The office of Academic Secretary shall be tenable for a year but he may be reappointed.
 The duties of such office and the conditions applicable thereto shall be laid down by By-Law.

-(vi) Provided that no-one shall hold either such office after the normal retirement date for Fellows unless the Warden and Fellows shall resolve by the votes of not less than two-thirds of the number of persons present and voting to continue him or her in office for a further period of not more than three years from that date.
-The Warden and Fellows may so continue in office the Bursars or Librarian from time to time but no such further period shall extend beyond three years from that date.
+Provided that no-one shall hold either such office after the 30th September next after the date on which he attains the age of sixty-seven years unless the Warden and Fellows shall resolve by the votes of not less than two-thirds of the number of persons present and voting to continue him in office for a further period of not more than three years from such 30th September.
+The Warden and Fellows may so continue in office the Bursar or Librarian from time to time but no such further period shall extend beyond three years from such 30th September.